Activities of Daily Living (ADL)

 Head Start and Early Head Start programs are federally funded programs that are run by community-based organizations, such as local nonprofit organizations, school districts, and community action agencies.
 These programs are designed to help children and families become ready for school and to succeed in life.

-HSN - Health Service Nurse
+Health Service Nurse (HSN)

 Health Service Nurses in CPS are Registered Nurses who hold a degree in Nursing from an accredited college, along with a Cardio-Pulmonary Resuscitation (CPR) certificate.

-IAC - Illinois Administrative Code
+Illinois Administrative Code (IAC)

+A compilation of the rules and regulations established by state agencies in Illinois.
+These rules are created to implement, interpret, or prescribe law or policy in the State of Illinois.
 The regulations relevant to the provision of special education are located in Title 23 at Part 226.

-IDHS - Illinois Department of Human Services
+Illinois Department of Human Services (IDHS)

-IFOIA - Illinois Freedom of Information Act
+Freedom of Information Act (FOIA)

 This Act (5 ILCS 140/) regulates access to public records.
 It is useful for accessing the policies and minutes of public bodies but does not provide for access to individual student records.

-IFSP - Individual Family Service Plan
+Individual Family Service Plan (IFSP)

 The document that outlines the services to be delivered to families of infants and toddlers receiving special services.